realA10001986/Time-Circuits-Display/README.md

   - Support for time travel [triggered by external source](#external-time-travel-trigger), with selectable delay
   - Support for external [Speedometer](#speedometer) (eg. CircuitSetup's [speedo](https://circuitsetup.us/product/delorean-time-machine-speedometer-kit))
   - Support for [GPS receiver](#gps-receiver), used as time source and for actual [speed](#gps-for-speed) to be displayed on speedo display
-  - Support for [rotary encoders](#rotary-encoder) for manual selection of speed to be displayed on Speedo display, &#127381; and/or audio volume
+  - Support for [rotary encoders](#rotary-encoder) for manual selection of speed to be displayed on Speedo display, and/or audio volume
   - Support for [temperature/humidity sensor](#room-condition-mode-temperaturehumidity-sensor) for [Room condition mode](#room-condition-mode-temperaturehumidity-sensor) [display temperature and humidity in *destination time* and *last time departed* displays] and for displaying temperature on speedo display while idle
   - Support for triggering time travels on other props [connected by wire](#connecting-props-by-wire)
-  - &#127381; Support for upcoming [Futaba remote control prop](#futaba-remote-control): Remote control the speed on the TCD, like in the movie
+  - Support for [Futaba remote control prop](#futaba-remote-control): Remote control the speed on the TCD, like in the movie

 >The difference between what you get here and CircuitSetup's releases is that the code here might be ahead in development, uses some different sounds, and the pre-compiled binary has all the features enabled.